 Ooi (b.1979) is a Canadian visual artist transposing painting with sculpture to discover novel approaches toward perspective, art, craft, and his favorite medium, paper.
 Self-taught in Japanese joinery and origami, he began his career in the interior design community where his light works quickly received international attention.
 From his successive publication in 1,000 Product Designs: Form, Function, and Technology from Around the World (Rockport Publishers) and Illuminate: Contemporary Craft Lighting (Bloomsbury Publishing), Ooi was inspired to pursue the pure arts in a direction never before realized.
 This led Ooi to invent his pieced-paintings technique, singular to him.
 Today, Ooi’s work enjoys recognition in various press (Pittsburgh City Paper, 2016), grants (Ontario Arts Council), exhibitions (Anatomy of Resilience, Karsh-Masson Gallery, 2017), fairs (Aqua Art Miami) and collections (Global Affairs Canada).
 Genercha is his second solo exhibit for BoxHeart Gallery, Pittsburgh PA.

-View Andrew Ooi's 2019 BoxHeart Exhibition, Genarcha, on Artsy!
+View images from Ooi's 2019 BoxHeart Exhibition, Genarcha.